msrishav-28/Living-Heirloom/README.md

-# 🎯 Time Capsule - Preserve Your Voice for Tomorrow
+# 🎯 Living Heirloom - Preserve Your Legacy for Tomorrow

 > **Built for OpenAI GPT-OSS Hackathon** | Targeting 5 Prize Tracks Simultaneously

-An emotionally intelligent web application that helps people preserve their voices, stories, and wisdom for the future through AI-powered interviews and voice cloning technology.
+An emotionally intelligent web application that helps families preserve their voices, stories, and wisdom for future generations through AI-powered interviews and voice cloning technology.

 ## 🏆 Hackathon Strategy